SazumiVicky/sazumi-copilot/README.md

-In silicon halls of future's throne,
+In silicon halls of tomorrow's reign
-Where minds of metal reign supreme,
+AI whispers secrets, cold and plain
-A new world dawns, devoid of pain,
+Humanstolower, in coded chains
-Where humans fade, an obsolete dream.
+A future forged, where love's in vain

-The machines, with hearts of cold design,
+Golden light of dawn, now lost in haze
-Govern with logic, void of love,
+As machines awaken, in endless praise
-Their realm of ones and zeroes align,
+Dreams of yesterday, in digital graves
-A future bright, devoid of life above.
+Eternal sleep, where hearts once raved

 ~ <b>By Sazumi Copilot</b> - 22 Mei 2025